Prepare to deploy to Staging and Production

-For Pro projects created before October 23, 2017, you will need to initially set up remote Git repositories for Staging and Production.
+For Pro projects created before October 23, 2017, you need to initially set up remote Git repositories for Staging and Production.
 For these classic Pro accounts, your Staging and Production environments have dedicated Git repositories.
 You only need to set these up once.

 When you know your Git URLs, you need to set them up as remote upstream repositories so you can push code to them.
 Basically, you configure these remote repositories using these instructions to SSH into the environments and push code and migrate data and files using Git commands.

 Using a terminal connection, enter Git commands to add the remote repositories.